“Lenovo’s ThinkPad X1 Tablet is a workhorse 2-in-1, but it’s too expensive.”

 - Fanless design

 - Strong build quality test for MIL-SPEC 810G

 - Not as sleek as Surface Pro

 - Can get hot when working hard

 - Display doesn’t measure up for the price

 Microsoft wanted Windows 2-in-1s to happen so badly that it stopped waiting for the OEMs and built its own.
-After years of mixed results, devices like the Surface Pro 4 and the Surface Book are widely regarded today, showing the world just how useful a Windows tablet can be.
-That has left computer manufacturers in the odd position of trying to catch up with Microsoft, their longtime partner – and most have failed.
+After years of mixed results, devices like the Surface Pro and the Surface Book are widely regarded today, showing the world just how useful a Windows tablet can be.
+That has left computer manufacturers in the odd position of trying to catch up with Microsoft, their longtime partner – and increasingly, they’re succeeding.

-Can the ThinkPad X1 Tablet manage to be a tablet and a ThinkPad, all at once?
-And is there any reason to get this over a Surface Pro 4?
-Let’s take a look.
+Can the Lenovo ThinkPad X1 Tablet Gen 2 manage to be a tablet and a ThinkPad, all at once?
+And is there any reason to get this over a Surface Pro?

 The ThinkPad brand has had a particular look since the 90s, and Lenovo has always been careful to respect that aesthetic.
-The ThinkPad X1 Tablet brings this look to the tablet market, with some obvious influence from the Surface Pro 4 thrown in.
+The ThinkPad X1 Tablet Gen 2 brings that look to the tablet market, with some obvious influence from the Surface Pro line thrown in.
 The result is exactly what you’d expect when you hear the words “ThinkPad tablet,” right down to the defined corners and the iconic face of the keyboard, complete with the obligatory red dot.